tthorntone/AdNauseam-Wiki/Various-videos-showing-side-by-side-comparison-of-the-load-speed-of-complex-sites.md

 #### Sports Illustrated (www.si.com): µBlock vs. no blocker

 [Coming soon.
-I have no idea what result to expect]
+I have no idea what result to expect.]